 3 The Cannock Chase Visitor Survey (ibid, paras 3.72-3.73) based its analysis on the view that visitors would increase as a result of housing development and estimated that just over 52,000 new homes were planned within 20km of the SAC.
-However, the MOU for the Cannock Chase SAC Partnership says there would be an increase of 78,000 new dwellings within 15km of the boundaries of the SAC.
+However, the original MOU for the Cannock Chase SAC Partnership (before the addenda) said there would be an increase of 78,000 new dwellings within 15km of the boundaries of the SAC.